johnhadaway/johnhadaway.github.io/_projects/2020-new-modal.markdown

 external-url: https://spinunit.org/2021-06-The-new-modal
 external-url-name: SPIN Unit
 return_path: /projects
-description: "Worked with a GTFS feed to map mobility equity for the City of Tallinn."
+description: 'Worked with a GTFS feed to map mobility equity for the City of Tallinn.'
 ---